imtbl/hex/README.md

 > A hydrus API plugin to download ExH archives

+![Screenshot of the userscript in action][screenshot]

 hex is a tool that connects to the [hydrus][hydrus] client API and allows you to download and import ExH galleries via the archive download method (instead of scraping the images), alongside their tags and URL association.

 A simple HTTP API allows you to send gallery URLs to hex that it will then proceed to download and import automatically.
-A [userscript](hex.user.js) that adds a _hex Download_ button to ExH gallery pages is included for convenience.
+A [userscript](hex.user.js) that adds a hex toolbar to ExH gallery pages is included for convenience.

 ## Table of contents